-- Meat handlers in the project area or slaughterhouses managed by cooperatives, associations or hubs will receive training on meat handling and hygiene Therefore, meat hygiene should be a mandatory topic in the training curriculum of CAVEs and meat handlers. - Create awareness among farmers about the benefits of practicing meat hygiene. - Design and develop training and extension materials for CAVEs, meat handlers and farmers on meat handling and hygiene.
+- Meat handlers in the project area or slaughter houses managed by cooperatives or association or hubs will receive training on meat handling and hygiene.
+Therefore, meat hygiene should be a mandatory topic in the training curriculum of CAVEs and meat handlers. - Create awareness among farmers about benefits of practicing meat hygiene. - Design and develop training and extension materials for CAVEs, meat handlers and farmers on meat handling and hygiene.